ioanungurean/forge-react-app/README.md

 ## App's size in production (gzip)
 * All (36 KB)
     * vendor.ae9379741f871b6ba2be.js (34.11 KB)
     * index.1f1cbf641d603d86f8ee.js (1.89 KB)

 ## Feedback and suggestions
-If you want to leave some suggestions or give me constructive feedback please don't hesitate to open an issue I will gladdly look into into it.
+If you want to leave some suggestions or give me constructive feedback please don't hesitate to open an issue.
+I will gladdly look into into it.

 Thank you for your time! :wink: